Yingjie-Xiong/undergraduate-graduation-project/README.md

 Our dataset can be downloaded from the link: https://pan.sjtu.edu.cn/web/share/6bdb7d06dd6b7799fb37f883f3766322, pwd: aags.

-Our model's weights can be downloaded from the link: https://pan.sjtu.edu.cn/web/share/7b6c02c4ba2bb9d2b304a3f8114d98f3, pwd: iuby
+Our model's weights can be downloaded from the link: https://pan.sjtu.edu.cn/web/share/7b6c02c4ba2bb9d2b304a3f8114d98f3, pwd: iuby.

+taming-transformers-master can be downloaded from the link: https://github.com/CompVis/taming-transformers.

+RAFT-master can be downloaded from the link: https://github.com/princeton-vl/RAFT.